koromodako/landlocked/README.md

 ^C
 ```

-This last test highlights an important limitation, **SLEs are immune to preloading** because they do not require the dynamic loader.
+This test highlights an important limitation, **SLEs are immune to preloading** because they do not require the dynamic loader to run.

 You can identify SLEs in your system using the following command